 This camping check list separates personal items from group items, which is usually how group camping trips are planned.

-Camping Checklist Templatefor Excel, OpenOffice, and Google Docs
+Camping Checklist Templatefor Excel, Word, and Google Sheets

-This Camping Checklist & Backpacking Checklist template is one that I created to hand out to Scouts preparing to go on a campout.
+This Camping Checklist template is one that I created to hand out to Scouts preparing to go on a campout.
 I will usually make modifications to the list based on the specifics of the camping trip before handing it out.

 There is absolutely nothing fancy about this spreadsheet.
 The check boxes are created using cell borders or brackets [ ], so it is very easy to cut/copy/paste to customize the checklist.